apcamargo/magpurify2/website/docs/coverage-theory.md

 Contigs originated from the same genome are physically linked, so it is expected that they have a similar abundances (quantified as the average sequencing coverage) within a sample and correlated relative abundances across multiple samples.
 MAGpurify2 identifies putative contaminants by findings contigs with outlier coverage values in relation to the bin's profile.

-::: tip Uneven coverage across the genome
+::: tip Uneven coverage across a single genome
 Even though metagenome binners assume a approximately uniform sequencing coverage across the genomes, there are factors of both technical and biological nature that lead to uneven coverage of contigs originated from the same genome.
-Three major causes of nonuniform genome coverage are: (1) GC content sequencing bias, that cause a coverage reduction in GC-rich regions; (2) repeat genomic regions, that exhibit copy number-dependent coverage; and differences in replication rates.
+Three major causes of nonuniform genome coverage are: (1) GC content sequencing bias, that cause a coverage reduction in GC-rich regions; (2) repeat genomic regions, that exhibit copy number-dependent coverage; and (3) differences in replication rates.
 Regarding the latter, regions of the genome that are closer to the replication origin tend to have higher coverage than origin-distal sequences and the magnitude of this gradient depends on the genomic replication rate [^1].
 :::

 ## Computing the relative contig average coverage